Ddjalex/AdBudgetData/replit.md

 ### Campaign Tracking
 - View all campaigns with budget, spend, and status information
+- **Campaign Start & End Dates**: See when campaigns started and when they're scheduled to end
+- **Today's Unallocated Budget**: Monitor how much of today's daily budget is still available per campaign
 - Daily and lifetime budget breakdowns
 - Budget remaining calculations per campaign
 - Campaign objectives and performance metrics